Open

 Overview

-The High-Rise Retrofit Improvement Support Program (Hi-RIS) offers up to $2.5 million per building in low-cost financing to owners of pre-1990 residential apartment buildings in Toronto to improve energy and water efficiency.
-Eligible activities include building envelope upgrades, mechanical system improvements, water fixture replacements, renewable energy installations, and lighting system enhancements.
+The High-Rise Retrofit Improvement Support Program (Hi-RIS) offers low-cost financing for older multi-unit residential apartment buildings in Toronto to improve energy and water performance.
+Eligible work includes energy and water retrofits, renewable energy investments, and resilience measures such as flood protection or interior cooling.

 /100